Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 ![fullscreen image](../../static/img/views_and_screens/entry_page/edit_field_name.gif)

-## Custom Fields
+## Predefined Fields

-Custom Fields are edited the same way as regular fields.
+Predefined Fields are edited the same way as regular fields.
 The only difference is that you cannot change the Field name.
-The field name of a custom field is set by the Custom Field itself, which can be edited in the Custom Field settings.
+The Field name of a Predefined field is set by the Predefined Field itself, which can be edited in the Predefined Field settings in the Settings Menu.

-For more information, visit [Custom Fields](../Concepts/custom_fields).
+For more information, visit [Custom Fields](../Concepts/predefined_fields).

 :::info

-Custom Fields are indicated with a lock symbol next the the Field name.
+Predefined Fields are indicated with a lock symbol next the the Field name.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/custom_field.JPG)